It’s very claw like. Crab-like, even. I call it crabby. Read on for my LELO Ina Wave review!

 To my delight, the clitoral arm aligns quite well with my body.
 It would be great if it was a smidgen longer, but I’m just glad that the vibe’s arm reaches my clitoris at all.
 I’ve had rabbit vibes completely miss my clitoris because their arm was too short, which is the ultimate frustration.
 Not this time.

-Though the clitoral arm can be bent backwards to a 90 degree angle, when you let it go it wants to snap back into place, which is a near parallel alignment to the shaft.
+Though the clitoral arm can be bent backward to a 90-degree angle, when you let it go it wants to snap back into place, which is a near parallel alignment to the shaft.
 This means that the vibe’s smaller arm really clamps down on your clitoris, putting a lot of pressure on it.
-I really need firm pressure against my clitoris to orgasm, so I don’t mind this, but at some points it definitely feels a bit too clamp-ish.
+I really need firm pressure against my clitoris to orgasm, so I don’t mind this, but at some points, it definitely feels a bit too clamp-ish.
 I can’t help but wish that it was a bit more flexible, or that the angle between the shaft and the clitoral arm was slightly larger.
 For the most part, I’m not bothered by this, but take this into consideration if you know you hate firm pressure on your clitoris.

 By itself, the waving motion doesn’t rock my world.
 When the vibrations in the shaft and clitoral arm are turned off, and I’m left with only the waving motion, I’m not totally blown away.
-I can discern movement up in there, and it’s pleasant enough, but it definitely does’t feel like I’m getting the fingering of my life.
+I can discern movement up in there, and it’s pleasant enough, but it definitely doesn’t feel like I’m getting the fingering of my life.
 It doesn’t even feel like I’m getting fingered at all.
 It feels like some, small, vague, movement, which my hungry g-spot eats up happily.